-Ankylosing spondylitis (less commonly known as Bechterew disease and Marie Strümpell disease) is a seronegative spondyloarthropathy, which as the name suggests, results in fusion (ankylosis) of the spine and sacroiliac (SI) joints, although involvement is also seen in large and small joints.
+Ankylosing spondylitis (less commonly known as Bechterew disease or Marie Strümpell disease) is a seronegative spondyloarthropathy, which results in fusion (ankylosis) of the spine and sacroiliac (SI) joints, although involvement is also seen in large and small joints.

-There is male predilection of 3:1 or more.
-It usually manifests in adults, with the first symptoms becoming evident in the third decade, although up to 18% of cases manifest in the second decade.
+Traditionally it was thought there was a male predilection of 3:1 or more, however the gender predilection of the disease is a matter of recent debate and research (females may be under-diagnosed).
+According to some research men tend towards more severe disease 28.
+The disease usually manifests in young adults, with the first symptoms becoming evident in the third decade, although up to 18% of cases manifest in the second decade.

-- upper lobe predominant interstitial lung disease with small cystic spaces (occurs in ~1% of patients) 4
+- apical/upper lobe predominant interstitial lung disease with small cystic spaces (in ~1% of patients) 4

 - aortic valve disease / aortitis

-- sacroiliac (SI) joints widen before they narrow
+- the sacroiliac joints first widen before they narrow

-- subchondral erosions, sclerosis and proliferation on the iliac side of SI joints
+- subchondral erosions, sclerosis, and proliferation on the iliac side of the SI joints

-- at endstage, the SI joint may be a thin line or not visible
+- at end-stage, the SI joint may be seen as a thin line or not visible

 - vertebral body squaring

-- diffuse syndesmophyitic ankylosis can give a "bamboo spine" appearance
+- diffuse syndesmophytic ankylosis can give a "bamboo spine" appearance

-- interspinous ligament calcification can give a "dagger spine" appearance
+- linear ossification along the central spine; representing interspinous ligament ossification can give a "dagger spine" appearance on frontal radiographs;

 - apophyseal and costovertebral arthritis and ankylosis